Don Marquis: Life

 In 1909, Marquis married Reina Melcher, with whom he had a son, Robert (1915–1921) and a daughter, Barbara (1918–1931).

 Reina died on December 2, 1923, and three years later Marquis married the actress Marjorie Potts Vonnegut, whose first husband, actor Walter Vonnegut, was a cousin of Kurt Vonnegut Jr., the bestselling author, playwright and satirist.
 Marjorie died in her sleep on October 25, 1936.

 Marquis died of a stroke in New York City, after suffering three other strokes that partly disabled him.

 On August 23, 1943, the United States Navy christened a Liberty ship, the USS Don Marquis (IX-215), in his memory.

 Career

-From 1902 to 1907 Marquis served on the editorial board of the Atlanta Journal where he wrote many editorials during the heated gubernatorial election between his publisher Hoke Smith and future Pulitzer Prize winner, Clark Howell (Smith was the victor).
+In 1900, Marquis began working with the Census Bureau in Washington, D.C.
+In 1902 he became an associate editor of the Atlanta News and in 1904 moved to the Atlanta Journal newspaper, where in 1907 as a member of the editorial board he wrote many editorials during the heated gubernatorial election between his publisher Hoke Smith and future Pulitzer Prize winner, Clark Howell (Smith was the victor).
+In 1907, he began work as an associate editor at Joel Chandler Harris' newly-launched Uncle Remus Magazine, where he met his first wife Reina, who was a contributor to the magazine.

 In 1912 he began work for the New York Evening Sun, and edited for the next eleven years a daily column, "The Sun Dial".
 In 1922 he left The Evening Sun (shortened to The Sun in 1920) for the New York Tribune (renamed the New York Herald Tribune in 1924), where his daily column, "The Tower" (later "The Lantern") was a great success.
 He regularly contributed columns and short stories to the Saturday Evening Post, Collier's and American magazines and also appeared in Harper's, Scribner's, Golden Book, and Cosmopolitan.